Ready for a more profitable & original brand?

 But you need to take it a step further – you need to identify how that plays out in your work, and then communicate it clearly with your audience in a way that shows how it benefits them.

 Do you use a unique process?
 Do you work with clients in a way that most of your competitors don’t?
 Do you have an uncommon blend of experience that gives you an original perspective?

-If you don’t know who you’re trying to attract with your brand, you’ll struggle to grow an audience, gain clients and customers, and move your business forward.
+If you don’t know who you’re trying to attract with your brand, you’ll struggle to grow an audience, gain clients, and move your business forward.

 With a defined audience, you’ll know how to create content, offers, and a brand experience that appeals strongly to the people you serve best.

-Instead, start with what you know: you existing and past customers.
+Instead, start with what you know: your existing and past customers.
 Which projects were your favorite?
 Which customers did you enjoy working with the most?
 Which projects resulted in your best work?

 List your favorite customers to date, and search for the common threads.
 The things that these people have in common are a great place to start when identifying who your ideal clients are.